reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

         Which provides absolutely spoiler exempted reviews of BookTok's timely trends.
     - image: /img/poetry-abode.jpg
       text: |-
         Welcoming you to all that makes us.
-Summative and Simply, "Words".
+In Summation and Simply, "Words".
         I post here all that I create, Thank you for reading.
   heading: THIS PAGE
   description: >-